A calm clinic setting for safe fractional laser treatment after filler.

 Some lasers are more intense, designed for deep resurfacing to tackle significant sun damage or wrinkles.
 Others are gentler, offering a quick refresh with little to no recovery time.
 Understanding the difference helps you and your provider create a treatment plan that’s perfectly tailored to you.
 Let’s look at a few of the most effective options that work beautifully with dermal fillers.

-CO2 Fractional Lasers
+Pairing Fillers with CO2 Lasers

 If you’re looking for a powerful treatment to address deeper wrinkles, acne scars, or significant texture issues, a CO2 fractional laser is an excellent choice.
 This type of laser works by removing the damaged outer layers of your skin in a precise, fractionated pattern.
 This process triggers your body’s natural healing response, leading it to create new collagen and reveal smoother, firmer skin underneath.